solo45/Powerscript/AntivirusBypass/Usage.md

 The default per-user module path is: "$Env:HomeDrive$Env:HOMEPATH\Documents\WindowsPowerShell\Modules" The default computer-level module path is: "$Env:windir\System32\WindowsPowerShell\v1.0\Modules"

-To use the module, type `Import-Module AntivirusBypass`
+To use the module, type `Import-Module AVB`

-To see the commands imported, type `Get-Command -Module AntivirusBypass`
+To see the commands imported, type `Get-Command -Module AVB`

 For help on each individual command, Get-Help is your friend.